bsmith89/make-bml/make-lesson.md

 testing Zipf's law in some of our favorite books.
-We've compiled our raw data, the books we want to analyze (check out `head books/isles.txt`) and have prepared several Python scripts which together make up our analysis pipeline.
+We've compiled our raw data, the books we want to analyze (check out `head books/isles.txt`) and have prepared several Python scripts that together make up our analysis pipeline.

 Before we begin, add a README to your project describing what we intend